Registered Nutritional Therapist AFMCP mBANT rCNHC

 That traumatic episode made me reconsider many aspects of my life, but most importantly, enabled me to see nutrition and lifestyle modifications as life-changing tools for healing and supercharging my health.
 It was so empowering and enlightening, that I decided to go back to science and study Nutritional Therapy at the College of Naturopathic Medicine, where I obtained my Diploma in 2017.

 Since then, I have combined Project and Brand Management work in the sectors of sustainability and health with international 1:1 therapy clients; all while nurturing my passion for researching and communicating the impact of food choices on our health and wellbeing.
-As result of my commitment to helping others and my love for science, I have recently completed an advanced course on Nutrigenomics for nutrition professionals from the Nutrigenomics Institute (SP), and will be starting my certification program from the Institute for Functional Medicine (US) in 2019.
+As result of my commitment to helping others and my love for science, I have completed an advanced course on Nutrigenomics for nutrition professionals from the Nutrigenomics Institute (SP), and the prestigious Applying Functional Medicine in Clinical Practice (AFMCP) certification from the Institute for Functional Medicine (US).

 Before you go…